AI assistants helping with nonprofit grant writing process

 Please:

-4. Identify any proof points we'd need to support each approach
+4. Identify any evidence, outcomes, or testimonials we'd need to support each approach

 Rather than jumping straight to an answer, use AI to explore different frameworks:

-For this technical innovation question, please help me think through:
+For this program sustainability question, please help me think through:

-1. What are the key tensions/tradeoffs we need to address?
+1. What are the key sustainability challenges we need to address?

-3. What concrete examples would strengthen each approach?
+3. What concrete examples of past program sustainability would strengthen each approach?

-4. What risks should we acknowledge and address?
+4. What realistic challenges should we acknowledge and how might we address them?

 Tips for Effective AI Brainstorming